Eric-Conn/Eric-Conn.github.io/README.md

 ## Projects
 {:.no_toc}
-A brief overview of my projects.
+Here is a brief overview of my projects.
 Some are still a work in progress.
-Feel free to message me or email me if you have a ny comments, criticisms, or questions.
+Feel free to message me or email me if you have any comments, criticisms, or questions.

 * TOC